To ride or not to ride? This is the question many of us face when the temperatures drop.

-For those riders who don’t have to or choose not to ride through winter, the darker, colder months is simply not a time to ride and so this is when the bike goes into hibernation in the garage, protected by a thick layer of grease and covered by a tarpaulin until the spring shoots appear.
+For those riders who don’t have to or choose not to ride through winter, the darker, colder months is simply not a time to ride and so this is when the bike goes into garage hibernation: cleaned, prepared, trickle charged and covered until the spring shoots appear.
 If this is you, then check out our winter motorcycling storage tips.